dajhub/dajhub/_posts/2020-12-20-game-theory-and-oligopolies.md

 ## Game Theory and Oligopolies

-John Forbes Nash is renowned for his work in game theory, winning the Nobel Prize for Economics in 1994.
+John Forbes Nash was renowned for his work in game theory, winning the Nobel Prize for Economics in 1994.
 The film clip of **A Beautiful Mind** – the bar scene – illustrates the need to think about the response of others where it highlights **interdependence**.
 Interdependence is vital for understanding oligopoly theory – that firms react to decisions made by other firms.

 {% include youtube.html id="2d_dtTZQyUM" %}
 <br>